web2solutions/voodux/docs/README.md

 But several web development teams are mistakenly focusing on some `industry and marketers expectation standards` and negleting the main `techonology proposal` which is to make every one life better and easier and to reduce costs.
 When I say `make every one life better and easier`, I'm talking about those ones which are going to consume the technology.

-The problem is most companies are looking to (front end) web resources as `marketing tools` and not like what they really could be: `well architected software products`.
+The most common problem is some companies are looking to (front end) web resources as `marketing tools` and not like what they really could be: `well architected software products`.

+In some other cases, industries are heavily focusing on specific pieces of the process, under a totaly focused `Software Engineer` influenced perspective, rather than prior scoping a overall `System Information` flavoured perspective.
+Sometimes part of the project process is `rock solid`, but the final product may lack in simple things.
+I saw large financial applications that when opened on multiple browser tabs, and if you add a new data in tab one, all other tabs stays dumb.
+If I went to another tab, the new data was not there.

 Please don't get us wrong. `We are not reinventing any wheels`.
-We are just leveraging well stabilished paradigms and methodologies like `Entity Relationship`, `Data Entities`, `Actors`, `Objects`, `RAD`, `Component Engineering`, `Messaging Patterns`, `Event Driven Architecture`, `Data Caching` and so on, to delivery agile produced sotwares MVPs that scales since from it initial days.
+We are just leveraging well stabilished paradigms and methodologies like `Entity Relationship`, `Data Entities`, `Actors`, `Objects`, `RAD`, `Component Engineering`, `Messaging Patterns`, `Event Driven Architecture`, `Data Caching` so on and so forth, to delivery agile produced sotware MVPs that scales since from it initial days.

 We really love `State Management` libraries and we use them on daily basis.
 But we don't agree to the assumption that `Application State Management` does the same as a `Application Data Management` abstraction suposedly does.
 Simply because the `application data size` might considerable grows.